Benjaneer/storyteller-addon-singlesheet/README.md

 In Work (not released yet):

-The "custom image" singlesheet style will take the first image page from the journal entry and use it as the background with all other pages as a single scrollable multisheet (if no image pages are found it defaults to "clean" singlesheet background.
+The "custom image" singlesheet style will take the first image page from the journal entry (hide that page) and use it as the background with all other pages as a single scrollable multisheet (if no image pages are found it defaults to "clean" singlesheet background.

 ![image](https://github.com/Benjaneer/storyteller-addon-singlesheet/assets/9536408/b5d1b1e1-3c3a-4719-b2cb-59423e00aa4e)